nxsf/nxsf.github.io/README.md

 # The Onyx Software Foundation Website

-This repository contains source code for the NXSF website.
+This repository contains source code for the https://nxsf.org website.